-(i).
-Management of credit risk (continued)

-- Developing and maintaining the Company's processes for measuring ECL: This includes processes for: - initial approval, regular validation and back-testing of the models used; - determining and monitoring significant increase in credit risk; and - incorporation of forward-looking information. - Reviewing compliance of business units with agreed exposure limits, including those for selected industries, country risk and product types.
+- Limiting concentrations of exposure to counterparties, geographies and industries (for loans, financial quarantees and similar exposures), and by issuer, credit rating band, market liquidity and country (for investment securities). - Developing and maintaining the Company's risk gradings to categorise exposures according to the degree of risk of default.
+The current risk grading framework consists of 5 grades reflecting varying degrees of risk of default.
+The responsibility for setting risk grades lies with the final approving executive or committee, as appropriate.
+Risk grades are subject to regular reviews by Company Risk. - Developing and maintaining the Company's processes for measuring ECL: This includes processes for: - initial approval, regular validation and backtesting of the models used; - determining and monitoring significant increase in credit risk: and - incorporation of forward-looking information. - Reviewing compliance of business units with agreed exposure limits, including those for selected industries, country risk and product types.
 Regular reports on the credit quality of local portfolios are provided to Company Credit, which may require appropriate corrective action to be taken.
-These include reports containing estimates of ECL allowances. - Providing advice, guidance and specialist skills to business units to promote best practice throughout the Company in the management of credit risk.
+These include reports containing estimates of ECL allowances.

+Providing advice, guidance and specialist skills to business units to promote best practice throughout the Company in the management of credit risk.